dowjones/react-dropdown-tree-select/README.md

 :bulb: Pro tip: Leverage [node's](#data) `className`, `tagClassName` or [action's](#data) `className` prop to emit your own class name.
 Then override/add css propeties in your class.
 Remember that last person wins in CSS (unless specificity or `!important` is involved).
 Often times, this may suffice and may be easier then writin all the styles from the ground up.

 If you believe this aspect can be improved further, feel free to raise an issue.

+### My question is not listed here
+Raise an issue using the [issue tracker](https://github.com/dowjones/react-dropdown-tree-select/issues).

 ## Development